davidroyer/dkroyer/content/blog/Nuxtjs-Firebase-Auth.md

 ---
-title: "Using Firebase Auth With Nuxt.js"
+title: "Using Firebase Authentication With Nuxt.js"
 subtitle: Part 1
 publishDate: "2017-10-11"
+description: "Overview of using Firebase Authentication with Nuxt.js by David Royer."
 tags:
   - vue
   - nuxt
   - firebase
 ---
 This article is an overview of using Nuxt.js with Firebase Authentication.
 In Part 2, I will provide a more detailed explanation of the concepts used in this example.

 <div class="flexContainer">